 - You will have another confirmation window and then you will be prompted for a restart.

-Joining the Dev Channel or Beta Channel of the Windows Insider Program is the key to try out the first Windows 11 Preview Build, so follow the steps above to get it done.
+Joining the Dev Channel or Beta Channel of the Windows Insider Program can be the key to trying Windows 11, so follow the steps above to get it done.

 What are some of Windows 11 new features?